keerthi-manasvi/event-sphere/README.md

 **EventSphere** is a comprehensive web-based platform designed to manage and promote cultural, technical, and sports events.
 It enables organizers to publish events and allows students to browse, register, and provide feedback, all within a secure and user-friendly environment.

+## Project Description
+EventSphere enables organizers to create events with relevant details such as title, description, date, and category.
+Students can view these events, register or unregister, and provide feedback after participation.
+The platform includes user authentication, categorized event listings, search and filter functionality, and simulated registration confirmation messages.

 ## Features

 ### Core Functionality